 I’ve tried to imagine the disciples’ confusion as they witnessed the highs and lows of Holy Week.
-On Palm Sunday Jesus rode into the hailing shouts of “Hosanna!
+On Palm Sunday Jesus rode into Jerusalem the hailing shouts of “Hosanna!
 Oh, Save!”
 By Thursday he declared his body broken and his blood poured out, even as he was standing before them whole.
-The Sunday hosannas are thrust into questions by Thursday night, as their king stoops to serve.
+Sunday’s hosannas were thrust into questions by Thursday night, as their king stooped to serve.

 Jesus had told them their faith was small, little, even twisted, and as they ran and hid deep in the nearby olive groves, they knew it was true.